Alfresco/tutorials/docs/contract-management/smart-folders.md

 ## Enabling Smart Folders

+If you downloaded the 30 days trial you need to tell ACS to enable Smart Folders before you can use them.
-Before you can use Smart Folders you must tell ACS to enable them, just open the docker-compose file and add the following line:
+Just open the docker-compose file and add the following line:

 <br />